revaturelabs/interviewquestions/InterviewSpecificQuestions2.0/CoreJava/JavaBasics.md

 ---

-44. Can you override static method? can you override the main method?
+42. Can you override static method? can you override the main method.

 <details><summary><b> Show Answer</b></summary>